|UCAS - time to apply|

 Partnerships with Industry

-With around 4,000 Escapees working in the industry, Escape Studios have years of experience of forging partnerships with the animation and VFX business, especially the with the visual effects industry in Soho, London.
+With more than 4,000 Escapees working in the industry, Escape Studios have years of experience of forging partnerships with the animation and VFX business, especially the with the visual effects industry in Soho, London.

-Soho, home to the UK's animation and VFX industry, is just a ten minute walk from our Holborn campus; we also have formal and informal connections to Framestore, Cinesite, MPC and other visual effects houses in London and overseas.
+Soho, home to the UK's animation and VFX industry, is just a ten minute walk from our Holborn campus.

 Take a look at past video compilations showcasing some of the work done by our students, and student demo reels.

 We interview all our candidates at our Creative Workshop days, largely because we want to make sure that you are a good fit for our course, and vice versa - we don't want anyone to sign up at Escape and be disappointed.
-And yes, you will need a portfolio - check out our post here on portfolio suggestions.
+You will need a portfolio - check out our post here on portfolio suggestions.